incrediblecrab/apple-os-documentation/documentation/DataDetection.md

 ### Matched Strings
 - **DDMatch** - A base class for common types of data that the data detection system matches.
 - **DataDetector** - An extension to the string protocol that scans strings for semantic entities, such as email addresses, phone numbers, URLs, and flight information.
-(Beta)

 ### Matched Data Types
 - **DDMatchCalendarEvent** - An object that represents a calendar date or date range that the data detection system matches.
 - **DDMatchEmailAddress** - An object that contains an email address that the data detection system matches.